astares/Tealight/README.md

 # TealightInstall---------Just install it from you Pharo catalog.
-You can also install it executing scripts:```SmalltalkMetacello new 	repository: 'github://astares/Tealight/repository';	baseline: 'Tealight';	load: 'all'.
+You can also install it executing scripts:```SmalltalkMetacello new 	repository: 'github://astares/Tealight/repository';	baseline: 'Tealight';	load